 What I Wish I Had Known Sooner

-Well sometimes my squad isn’t available because we’re all busy sometimes, so I like to grab a blanket on my days off and just unwind by watching one of my favorite shows that features girl chats, The Real!
+Well sometimes my squad isn’t available because we’re busy, so I like to grab a blanket on my days off and just unwind by watching one of my favorite shows that features girl chats, The Real!
 Since I was a child, Tamera Mowry has been a role model for me and I just love hearing her wisdom.
 Recently, I was just doing my regular catch up with The Real when I saw these videos.

 I’m not always one for getting gushy and sharing my emotions with the world because we all know that the world doesn’t accept who we are (like Tamara says), at least not the way we want to be.
 But if I told you that I didn’t shed a tear watching these beautiful ladies share their wisdom, I’d be lying to you.